chilli-axe/mtg-photoshop-automation/README.md

 # MTG Autoproxy
 Use Photoshop scripting to easily create custom high-quality Magic proxies for casual play.
-*NOTE*: If you downloaded the templates prior to the 9th of October 2019, you'll need to redownload them to use the latest version of this tool.

 If you found this tool and/or my renders useful, you could shout me a cup of coffee if you felt like it <3